lofar-astron/factor/docs/source/parset.rst

         bandwidth smearing (at the mean frequency) and time smearing (default = 0.15 = 15% reduction in peak flux).
 Higher values result in shorter run times but more smearing away from the facet centers.
-This value only applies to the facet imaging (selfcal always uses a value of 0.15).
+This value only applies to the facet imaging (self calibration always uses a value of 0.15).

     facet_imager
         Use WSClean or CASA for imaging of entire facet (default = ``wsclean``).
 For large